256dpi/hanya/NOTES.md

 * jQuery time- and datepicker for time and date fields in manager
 * Database backup functionality
-* validation for object manager
+* validation for definition manager
-* full inline editing
-* edit child objects in parent manager
-* migrations for definitions

 ## Tagging